roboconf/roboconf.github.io/en/user-guide-0.1/user-guide.md

 	We use HTML syntax in this page because we need CSS classes for floating.
 	Markdown does not support it.
  -->

+This the user guide for Roboconf 0.1.
+This version provides the DM as a web application (a WAR to deploy in Tomcat) and the agent as a stand-alone Java application.

+Do not use the Docker and in-memory IaaS.
+You will get an error at runtime otherwise.

 <div class="floated">
 	<h2>Getting Started</h2>